Wagnard/display-drivers-uninstaller/display-driver-uninstaller/Display Driver Uninstaller/bin/Release/settings/Languages/_For translators - ReadMe.txt

 			Text = "English"
 			->	Shown to user in language selection box on Main window (Write In English!)

 		New languages are supported "out-of-box", just placed on \Settings\Languages\ directory.
-	If language file isn't correctly formatted, it won't be shown on Main windows Language selection box.
+		If language file isn't correctly formatted, it won't be shown on Main windows Language selection box!

 	>>> For detailed information about XML; see
 	>>> http://www.w3schools.com/xml/xml_whatis.asp